Partners & Links

 The Intergenerational Center at Temple University is dedicated to strengthening communities by bringing generations together to meet the needs of individuals and families throughout the life cycle.
 The Center's Dr. Andrea Taylor is the Developer and Principal Investigator of Across Ages, an evidenced-based model project which involves intergenerational mentoring as an approach to positive youth development and the prevention of risk-taking behavior.

-The National Mentoring Center at Education Northwest has a wealth of resources for mentoring programs devoted to translating research into practice.
-NMC resources are organized into topical areas, and include links to key resources from other organizations.
-They also host the Mentoring Forums, a Web site where youth mentoring professionals from across the United States and internationally can share innovative program practices and tips on the art of mentoring.
-One forum is specifically devoted to information about new publications and research: http://mentoringforums.educationnorthwest.org/forum/22
+The Institute for Youth Success has a wealth of resources for mentoring programs devoted to translating research into practice.
+IYS resources are organized into topical areas, and include links to key resources from other organizations.

 Building Intensive Relationships with At-risk Children: The Literature and Research at a Glance, Pati Zimmerman (2007), Published by the Children's Institute

 This useful resource examines mentoring research through the lens of mentoring relationships.
 It discusses key concepts such as mentor and mentee characteristics; contextual and structural factors of relationships including match longevity and frequency of contact; and necessary program supports.

 Public Private Ventures conducted many landmark youth mentoring research projects and ran the Amachi Program, a highly regarded national initiative for mentoring children of prisoners.
 Among Public Private Ventures' contributions to mentoring research are:

 - Making a Difference: An Impact Study of Big Brothers/Big Sisters (Re-issue of 1995 Study)